 The Public Service Department (Department) and the Public Service Board (Board) regulate only privately owned water companies.
 The Department advocates for consumers and the public interest while making recommendations on all water company petitions filed with the Board.
 The Board has the formal authority to grant, deny or modify petitions of companies.
-Many but not all of these companies are also regulated by the Agency of Natural Resources, Department of Environmental Conservation, Water Supply Division.
-The Water Supply Division focuses on water quality.
+Many but not all of these companies are also regulated by the http://www.vermontdrinkingwater.org/ .
+The Drinking Water & Groundwater Protection Division (DWGWPD) focuses on water quality.

 Vermont's small private water companies continue their struggle to remain viable and meet the Federal Safe Drinking Water Act (SWDA) of 1974, the SWDA 1986 amendments and 1996 reauthorization.
 Some of these companies lack management resources, access to reasonably-priced capital or have other problems affecting their overall viability.
 Many small companies have been taken over by municipalities, fire districts, or other consumer-owned entitites that are better able to operate these systems in a sustainable manner.
 The Public Service Department generally encourages such transfers, and works with customers to help them evaluate their options.

 This is a list of regulated water companies in Vermont.